railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_stocks.rst

 The products then arrive in stock and reflect the quantities shown on the product form.

-In the goods receipt form, the field 'Invoicing Control' lets you influence the way you send invoices to suppliers.
+In the goods receipt form, the field :guilabel:`Invoicing Control` lets you influence the way you send invoices to suppliers.
 If this is set to 'To be invoiced' a supplier invoice will now be generated automatically in the draft state, based on the goods received.
 Your accountant then has to confirm this pre-invoicing once the supplier's invoice is received.
 This enables you to verify that the invoiced quantities correspond to the quantities received.

 Customer delivery
 -----------------

-Everything about goods receipt is also possible to do manually for a customer delivery.
+Everything about goods receipt can also be done manually for a customer delivery.
 But this time, use the automated product delivery processes based on customer orders.
 Install the ``sale`` module so that you can proceed further in this section of the chapter.

 Now create a new customer order from the menu :menuselection:`Sales Management --> Sales Orders --> New Quotation`.
 Enter the following data in this order:

-* Shop: Tiny SPRL
+* :guilabel:`Shop` : Tiny SPRL

-* Customer: Agrolait
+* :guilabel:`Customer` : Agrolait

-* Order Line:
+* :guilabel:`Order Line` :

-  * Product: PC1 Computer,
+  * :guilabel:`Product` : PC1 Computer,

-  * Quantity: 3 PCE
+  * :guilabel:`Quantity` : 3 PCE

-  * Procurement Method: from stock.
+  * :guilabel:`Procurement Method` : from stock.

 You've seen already that Open ERP shows you the available product stock when you've selected list mode.
 The real stock is equal to the virtual stock because you've nothing to deliver to customers and you're not waiting for any of these products to be received into stock.
 The salesperson then has all the information needed to take orders efficiently.